-This position is responsible for the provision of nursing care, assessment including physical, psychosocial, development and environmental needs of patient and families, training, monitoring and reassessment of home infusion patients prior to and following hospital discharge and in ambulatory care areas.
-To provide initial and ongoing infusion nursing care needs to home care patients complying with applicable laws, regulations and policies.
-Triage problems as they arise with home infusion patients.
+This position is responsible for the provision of nursing care including but not limited to: triage calls as they arise with home infusion patients and to provide initial and ongoing infusion nursing care needs to home care patients complying with applicable laws, regulations and policies.

 Characteristic Duties and Responsibilities:

-Independently and completely performs focused assessment to provide most effective patient care for a given patient population.
+Independently and completely performs focused assessment to provide most effective patient care.

 Prioritizes key nursing diagnoses to address physical and psychosocial/emotional areas.